kin-cheung/udacity-cloud-developer/P4/README.md

 #### Architectural design

-This application has a web frontend deployed between CloudFront in a cluster group and a web backend that is made up of multiple serverless functions.
+This application has a web frontend deployed behind CloudFront in a cluster group and a web backend that is made up of multiple serverless functions.

 ![todo-app-architecture-design](images/todo-app-architecture-design.png)